addu390/addu390.github.io/_posts/2024-07-17-graph-traversal.md

 </code></pre>

 <h3>1.2.2.
 DFS: Recursion</h3>
-<p>The recursion solution is quite similar to the above stack solution, where we rely on the call stack as opposed to a user-defined stack.</p>
+<p>The <a href="https://en.wikipedia.org/wiki/Recursion" target="_blank">recursion</a> solution is quite similar to the above stack solution, where we rely on the call stack as opposed to a user-defined stack.</p>

 <div class="slider" id="slider4">
   <div class="slides center-image-0 center-image-80">